LEND Application Process | UC Davis MIND Institute

-NOTE: We are only accepting applicants who will be residing in California at the time of their LEND Training Year.
+• We are only accepting applicants who will be residing in California at the time of their LEND training year

 How to apply

-Applicants: Training those from underrepresented groups, including non-professional family members and persons with disabilities, is a very high priority.
-Graduate or post-graduate participants, family members, and self-advocates are welcome to apply.
-Long-term trainees (Trainees completing at least 300 hours in the trainee year) will be accepted only from the following disciplines: clinical or school psychology, social work, child psychiatry, pediatrics, speech/language pathology, physical therapy, education including special education, genetics, public health, and nursing.
+Training people from a range of backgrounds, including non-professional family members and persons with developmental disabilities, is a very high priority.
+Graduate or post-graduate participants, family members, and self-advocates/advocates with developmental conditions are welcome to apply.
+Long-term trainees (Trainees completing at least 300 hours in the trainee year) will be accepted only from the following disciplines: clinical or school psychology, social work, child psychiatry, pediatrics, speech/language pathology, physical therapy, education including special education, genetics, public health, applied behavior analysis, and nursing.

 Benefits to being a LEND trainee